vonfalk/storm-javavis/doc/01-Storm/01-Type_system.md

 where, we will see this later on).
 To accomplish this, Storm takes an approach similar to the actor model.
 Each thread is an actor, and when calling a function on another thread a message is sent to the other thread.
 To ensure that no data is shared, anything that is sent in a message has to be copied.
-Values and classes fall into this cathegory, but actors are an exception to this rule, as actors are only accessed through messages, which are thread safe anyway.
+Values and classes fall into this category, but actors are an exception to this rule, as actors are only accessed through messages, which are thread safe anyway.

 Based on this information, we can see the type system from two different perspectives: when we are